T. M. Varghese: Abstention Movement.

 Soon after Sir C. P. Ramaswami Iyer popularly known as Sir C.P. was appointed as Dewan of Travancore, he appointed non native, Tamil Brahmin to all the top posts of Government.
-Against this the Nairs joined together and agitated.
+Against this the Nairs joined and agitated.
 This is known as the “Malayali Memorial Agitation.”
-As a result of this, Maharaja of Travancore Chithira Thirunal Balarama Varma issued a proclamation on October 21, 1932 to constitute a new State Assembly.
-This came into effect on January 1, 1933.
+As a result of this, Maharaja of Travancore Chithira Thirunal Balarama Varma issued a proclamation on 21 October 1932 to constitute a new State Assembly.
+This came into effect on 1 January 1933.
 As per this order, the seats were divided among the community as given below:

 Total population 5,090,000 and the total seats in the Assembly 70.

 Christians, Ezhavas and Muslims who were contributing to economy significantly and were demographically prominent were grossly underrepresented in terms of assembly seats.
 So under the leadership of T.M.
 Varghese representatives of Christians, Ezhava and Muslim communities met the Diwan.
 The meeting didn't yield any results.
 T.M.
-Varghese realized that a government with no responsibility to the people was an anachronism.A meeting of the leaders of the three communities including C Kesavan was called at the L.M.S. hall, Thiruvananthapuram on January 25, 1933.
+Varghese realized that a government with no responsibility to the people was an anachronism.
+A meeting of the leaders of the three communities, including C Kesavan, was called at the L.M.S. hall, Thiruvananthapuram, on 25 January 1933.
 They decided to stay united under T.M.
 Varghese and abstain from the elections.
 This is known as Nivarthana Prakshobhanam (Abstention Movement).